awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to control access to the [CreateGrant](http://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation based on the type of grant constraint in the request\.
 When you create a grant, you can optionally specify a grant constraint to allow the operations permitted by the grant only when a particular encryption context is present\.
 The grant constraint can be one of two types: `EncryptionContextEquals` or `EncryptionContextSubset`\.
 You can use this condition key to check that the request contains one type or the other\.
 For more information about grant constraints, see [GrantConstraints](http://docs.aws.amazon.com/kms/latest/APIReference/API_GrantConstraints.html) in the *AWS Key Management Service API Reference*\.

 The following example policy statement uses the `kms:GrantConstraintType` condition key to allow a user to create grants only when the request includes an `EncryptionContextEquals` grant constraint\.
-The following example shows a policy statement in a key policy\.
+The example shows a policy statement in a key policy\.

 ```
 {